 4. Intrinsic motivation

 Creating software can be tricky, tedious work, so it’s important that you don’t get bogged down or discouraged when you don’t succeed the first time you try something.
-If you’re the type of person who is naturally determined to finish everything you start, you’ll be well-suited for a career in software development.
+If you’re the type of person who is naturally determined to finish everything you start, you may be well-suited for a career in software development.

 Where do software developers work?

-Top fields for application software developers3
+Top industries for application software developers

 - Computer systems design and related services